Should I Talk About My Mystical Experience

 It was as if the insight had been meant for us all.
 If the word God is not too offensive for you, it was as if God's presence was in the room.
 As if the clarity and pure consciousness had touched all of us.
 It truly was a beautiful moment of connection, healing, and love.

 However, when I had my extended mystical experience, it was a different story altogether.
-While my closest friend thought I should go out into the world and become a spiritual teacher or guru, some fellow students on my transpersonal psychology postgraduate degree met this news with great hostility.
-I won't go into the details, but suffice it to say it wasn't a nice experience.
-I told very few people after that.
+My closest friend got all excited and thought I should go out into the world and become a spiritual teacher or guru.
+Luckily, in my gut, I knew that would be a recipe for disaster.

 FOOD FOR THE EGO